Cloud cost optimization

 The entire setup revolves around tagging, which is basically a label you give to an instance to be able to categorize it and later quickly identify it.
 Tags are defined with a key-value pair which you define.

-The AWS Instance Scheduler solution has a default tag key called Schedule.
+The instance scheduler solution has a default tag key called Schedule.
 You can of course change it if you need.
 The tag value should be the unique name of the schedule you want to apply to the instance.
 Each time the Lambda function runs, it will retrieve the configuration for the schedule from the DynamoDB and apply it to the instance.

 For example you could define a tag with key: value = Schedule: work-days.
 The name work-days specifies a schedule where the instances should shut down on Friday evening and get started up on Monday morning.
 Therefore, the instances that are supposed to be covered by this schedule should be tagged with the key: value pair.
 In the example this is Schedule: work-days.